k2view-academy/K2View-Academy/articles/19_Broadway/03_broadway_actor_window.md

 ### Add Input Button

-Specific Actors enable adding input parameters using an **Add Input** button.
+Some Actors enable adding input parameters using an **Add Input** button.
 A new input parameter has the following default settings:

 - Parameter Type = Any.
 - Population Type = Link.